sanposhiho/sanposhiho/README.md

-Hello world.

-I'm Kensei Nakada (@sanposhiho), enjoying the development of open source projects in my free time.
+I'm Kensei Nakada (@sanposhiho), enjoying the development of open-source projects in my free time.

 👷‍♂️